Gammaherpesvirinae

 Gammaherpesvirinae is a subfamily of viruses in the order Herpesvirales and in the family Herpesviridae.
 Viruses in Gammaherpesvirinae are distinguished by reproducing at a more variable rate than other subfamilies of Herpesviridae.
 Mammals serve as natural hosts.
-There are 43 species in this subfamily, divided among 7 genera with three species unassigned to a genus.
-Diseases associated with this subfamily include: HHV-4: infectious mononucleosis.
-HHV-8: Kaposi's sarcoma.
+Viruses associated with disease in this subfamily include Epstein–Barr virus and Kaposi's sarcoma-associated herpesvirus.

 Taxonomy

 Herpesviruses represent a group of double-stranded DNA viruses distributed widely within the animal kingdom.
 The family Herpesviridae, which contains eight viruses that infect humans, is the most extensively studied group within this order and comprises three subfamilies, namely Alphaherpesvirinae, Betaherpesvirinae and Gammaherpesvirinae.

-Within the Gammaherpesvirinae there are a number of unclassified viruses including Cynomys herpesvirus 1 (CynGHV-1) Elephantid herpesvirus 3, Elephantid herpesvirus 4, Elephantid herpesvirus 5, Procavid herpesvirus 1, Trichechid herpesvirus 1 and Common bottlenose dolphin gammaherpesvirus 1.

 Genera

 Gammaherpesvirinae consists of the following seven genera: